jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/ninth-month/MinutesForMeetingForWorshipForBusiness.md

 2. Consideration of August Minutes

-3. Clerk's Report:  I celebrate the new xeric landscaping and the return of [Jonathan McPhee][JonathanMcPhee] to help us with that and also the flood.
+3. Clerk's Report:  I celebrate the new xeriscape landscaping and the return of [Jonathan McPhee][JonathanMcPhee] to help us with that and also the flood.

 4. Committee Reports:

     1.  *Finance Committee*: Cash Flow Report and other financial reports Went over the cash flow report as submitted by the committee.
-Furance is working but needs to be worked.
+Furnace is working but needs to be worked.

         Review of Minutes from Committee Meeting, whatever money that comes from the assessments will be set aside and not added to the general funds.

-        Report accepted with graditude.
+        Report accepted with gratitude.

-    1.  *Ministry and Oversight* Committee: Review of Minutes from Committee Meeting No members of the committee were present, [Molly][MollyWingate], encouaging them to reduce the size of the committee.
+    1.  *Ministry and Oversight* Committee: Review of Minutes from Committee Meeting No members of the committee were present, [Molly][MollyWingate], encouraging them to reduce the size of the committee.
 [Genie][GenieDurland] brought up that nomination committee needs volunteers.